 Online learning may appeal to students for any number of reasons: the convenience of anytime, anywhere learning; the flexible and self-paced nature of many courses; and the asynchronous type of discussions that allow more time to reflect on an instructor or classmate’s question before responding.

 Though the appeal itself may be immediate, students may still need guidance toward making the most of the opportunities that an online course affords them.
-In FOCUS on College Success, Third Edition, Constance Staley describes the key behaviors that will help them thrive in the online learning environment.
+In the third edition of FOCUS on College Success, Constance Staley describes the key behaviors that will help them thrive in the online learning environment.

-- Though you may have more flexibility in an online course, you still need to be as motivated and disciplined — if not more so — as you would for a face-to-face class.
+- Discipline: though you may have more flexibility in an online course, you still need to be as motivated and disciplined — if not more so — as you would for a face-to-face class.
 You need to “attend” regularly by listening to lectures, participating in discussions, and keeping up with the reading material and other assignments.
 To reinforce these habits, consider setting a regular time of day devoted to completing the coursework, as you would if you were attending the class in person.

 - Ask for Help: if you need clarification on a particular assignment or portion of the lecture, don’t be afraid to contact your instructor.
 Reach out via e-mail, instant messaging, the designated section of the discussion board, or by any other method preferred by your instructor.

 - Stay in Touch with Other Students: you won’t have the benefit of fellow students sitting in chairs or desks around you; therefore, build a network by staying in touch via e-mail, discussion board, or other online means of communication.
 (However, if you can meet with some of your classmates in person, take the steps to do so!)

 - Protect Your Computer: make sure your software—especially your antivirus program—is current.
 Because your computer is your main lifeline to the course, a virus can seriously impede your ability to work on or submit assignments.
 You may also run the risk of infecting your instructor’s or fellow students’ systems.